 That gives you a lot of options when it comes to what consultant to work with.
 You’ll be best off working with somebody who specialized in whatever it is you want to focus on, but who understands the rest of the parts that connect to that.
 So if you are redesigning your website, you’ll want someone who understands design, copywriting, marketing, and customer experience.
 But you’ll also want them to understand the different channels that bring people in, like paid social or cold outreach, if that’s what you are using.

-At its very highest level what an optimization consultant does for you:
+At its very highest level what an optimization specialist does for you:

 You’ve got somebody who really understands your marketing funnel.
 And they can take a look at it, do an audit, and make recommendations to improve it.
 Or they can help you set up a new funnel and outline a plan and get ideas on how to do it best.
 Then they can work with your team–if you have a team of copywriters or a team designers.
 Or maybe they help you vet a candidate, to help you make sure that you’re getting good service for your money.